Student Code of Conduct

 Every student who accepts enrollment at NYIT thereby agrees to abide by all policies, rules, and regulations published at the college.
 The following policies, deemed the Student Code of Conduct, govern conduct of all students, their guests, as well as visitors to any NYIT campus or facility.
 These policies provide students, faculty, and staff with guidelines regarding the expectations for responsible participation in the educational community, as well as offer information regarding consequences for violating such expectations.
 The code is intended to preserve community standards, including the pursuit of academic integrity, safety, health, and welfare of all members within the NYIT community.
-This Student Code of Conduct does not govern students at the NYIT College of Osteopathic Medicine or NYIT's international campuses.
+This Student Code of Conduct does not govern students at the NYIT College of Osteopathic Medicine or any of the international locations.
 Those programs have developed their own codes of conduct for registered students.

 Section 2 – Definitions